barathyk/singapore-resale/README.md

 To predict the resale price of a Singapore Flats, follow these steps:
 1. Select the **"Predictions"** option menu.
 2. Fill in the following required information:
+   - Town
-   - Street Name
+   - Flat Type
-   - Block Number
+   - Flat Model
    - Floor Area (Per Square Meter)
-   - Lease Commence Date
+   - Built Year
    - Storey Range
 3. Click the **"PREDICT RESALE PRICE"** button.
 4. The app will display the predicted resale price based on the provided information.